Juan Ponce Enrile: Before martial law

 From 1966 to 1968, he was the Undersecretary and sometime Acting Secretary of the Department of Finance.
 He concurrently became acting Insurance Commissioner and Commissioner of the Bureau of Customs.
 From 1968 to 1970, he was the Secretary of Justice.

 The Department of National Defense would expand its power when Marcos assumed the presidency in 1965.
 Marcos appointed Enrile as his Secretary of National Defense on February 9, 1970, a position Enrile held until August 27, 1971, when he resigned to run unsuccessfully for the senate.
-He was re-appointed Defense Secretary by Marcos on January 4, 1972.
-As Defense Secretary, he was the highest-ranked commissioned officer of a nation's armed forces.
+He was re-appointed Defense Secretary by Marcos in 1972.

 Martial law

 Preparations for the declaration of martial law

-From the beginning of Marcos' period in government, Enrile was one of the few that the former president trusted, and was seen by many as Marcos' protégé.
-For almost the entire period of Martial Law, Enrile served officially as the martial law administrator as he was in charge of all the armed forces' services during that time.
+From the beginning of Marcos' period in government, Enrile was one of the few that the Philippine leader trusted, and was seen by many as Marcos' protégé.
+For almost the entire period of martial law, Enrile served officially as the martial law administrator as he was in charge of all the armed forces' services during that time.
 Furthermore, as early as Marcos' planning and preparation for the declaration of martial law, Enrile was involved.
-In his memoir, Enrile recalls Marcos' careful preparations.
-He narrates that as early as December 1969, Marcos instructed him to study the 1935 Constitution, specifically the powers of the President as Commander-in-Chief.
+In his memoir, Enrile recalled Marcos' careful preparations.
+He noted that as early as December 1969, Marcos instructed him to study the 1935 Constitution, specifically the powers of the President as Commander-in-Chief.
 Marcos had already foreseen a rise in violence and chaos in the country and wanted to know the exact extent of his powers.

-At the end of January of the following year, Enrile, with help from Efren Plana and Minerva Gonzaga Reyes, submitted the only copy of the report regarding the detailed nature and extent of Martial Law to Marcos.
-Soon after, Marcos allegedly ordered Enrile to prepare all documents necessary for the implementation of Martial Law in the Philippines.
+At the end of January of the following year, Enrile, with help from Efren Plana and Minerva Gonzaga Reyes, submitted the only copy of the report regarding the detailed nature and extent of martial law to Marcos.
+Soon after, Marcos allegedly ordered Enrile to prepare all documents necessary for the implementation of martial law in the Philippines.
 In August 1972, Marcos once again met with Enrile and a few of his other most trusted commanders to discuss tentative dates for the declaration.
-By September 22, 1972, Marcos announced that he had placed the entire country under Martial Law as of 9 p.m. via proclamation 1081 which, he claimed, he had signed on September 21, 1972.
+By September 23, 1972, Marcos announced that he had placed the entire country under martial law as of 9 p.m. via proclamation 1081 which, he claimed, he had signed on September 21, 1972.

 Alleged September 22, 1972 ambush

 One of Marcos' justifications for the declaration of martial law that year was terrorism.
 He cited the alleged ambush attack on Enrile's white Mercedes-Benz sedan on September 22, 1972, as a pretext for martial law.
 At the time, many people doubted that the attack took place.
 Marcos, in his diary entry for September 1972, wrote that Enrile had been ambushed near Wack-Wack that night.
-He says "it was a good thing he was riding in his security car as a protective measure...
+He said .."it was a good thing he was riding in his security car as a protective measure...
 This makes the martial law proclamation a necessity."